openebs/website/docs/main/faqs/faqs.md

 openebs-lvm-node-twmx8     2/2     Running   0          5h28m
 ```

-We can verify that key has been registered successfully with the LVM LocalPV CSI Driver by checking the CSI node object yaml :-
+We can verify that key has been registered successfully with the Local PV LVM CSI Driver by checking the CSI node object yaml:

 ```yaml
 $ kubectl get csinodes pawan-node-1 -oyaml